newcleo-dev-team/lbh15/README.rst

       def correlation(self, T):
           return 2*T

-  After having re-installded the package the new property will be available with its name as :class:`.Lead` attribute together with its info:
+  After having re-installed the package the new property will be available with its name as :class:`.Lead` attribute together with its info:

   >>> from lbh15 import Lead